 The Green Valley Ranch Resort (commonly referred to as GVR) isn't actually in Las Vegas.
 It's in Henderson, and it's just a short drive from the Strip.
 GVR comes with all the things you'd normally find at a Las Vegas resort: comfortable and well-designed rooms, great pool, casino, restaurants, a spa and entertainment, but it's not as crowded or as busy as a hotel located on the Strip.
-Right next door to GVR, shoppers can stroll through The District, a mixed-use shopping plaza with retailers like Williams-Sonoma, REI and Luluemon, along with a large selection of restaurants.
+Right next door to GVR, shoppers can stroll through The District, a mixed-use shopping plaza with retailers like Williams-Sonoma, REI and Lululemon, along with a large selection of restaurants.
 You're a short drive away from Lake Mead and Hoover Dam, making it a good choice if you're planning excursions in those areas.

-Recommended for Best Hotels because: Green Valley Ranch Resort is one of Las Vegas' most popular off-Strip hotels and features upscale rooms, restaurants and nearby shopping.
+Recommended for Best Hotels because: Green Valley Ranch Resort is a popular off-Strip hotel and features well-appointed rooms, highly rated restaurants and nearby shopping.

 While the Palazzo's elegant style is distinctly Old World, the hotel's rooms have all the modern features you can imagine.
 Spacious suites include a plush sitting area, a desk area, and large bathroom with a Roman tub.
 The suites feature upscale amenities throughout, from Egyptian cotton linens to the varieties of pillows.
 The combined areas of The Palazzo and its sister property, The Venetian, make the entire resort complex one of the largest hotels in the world.
 Guests have plentiful shopping options and an array of restaurants and clubs to choose from.
 One of Strip's larger convention centers is also located on the grounds.

 The Bellagio's fountains are its signature feature, but the hotel's rooms and suites are the true attraction for travelers.
-In addition to the usual upscale amenities you'd expect, you'll also find organic carpet and furnishings made from eucalyptus, known for its sustainability.
+In addition to the usual upscale extras you'd expect, you'll also find organic carpet and furnishings made from eucalyptus, known for its sustainability.
 The elegant rooms offer guests a beautiful design, posh amenities and all the comforts a person could want.
 Bellagio was a ground-breaking hotel when it opened, and today enjoys status as a Vegas classic.
-On-site extras include shopping, wonderful restaurants, shows and popular nightclubs.
-Italy's Lake Como inspired the Bellagio's design, and to good effect, since it's one of the Strip's most photogenic hotels.
+On-site features include shopping, wonderful restaurants, shows and popular nightclubs.
+Italy's Lake Como inspired the Bellagio's design, and to good effect since it's one of the Strip's most photogenic hotels.